nexmo-se/voice-enabling-text-bot-application/README.md

 - Uses Vonage Voice API to do ASR (Automatic Speech Recognition) on caller's speech and get the transcript,</br>
 - Sends the transcript to a very simple text chatbot for demo purpose.
 In this case, the very simple text chatbot is coded in the associated code repository listed below,</br>
 - Receives the corresponding text answer from the simple chatbot,</br>
-- Generates voice reply to user using Vonage Voice API TTS (Text-to-Speech).</br>
+- Generates voice reply to caller using Vonage Voice API TTS (Text-to-Speech).</br>

 Once this application is running, you call in to the **`phone number linked`** to your application (as explained below) to interact via voice with your chatbot.</br>